 To reduce cost and to keep within our food budget we are eating a lot more food without meat.
 I have always made vegetarian curry using chickpeas but was short of them the other week and so I tried using red lentils instead.
-This is now our favourite curry.
+This is now our favourite curry and tastes a bit like a Thai curry.
 They were brilliant as they absorbed the flavour of the spices but they also added a lot of protein and fibre.
 I like using red lentils as they do not need soaking, but I do usually give them a rinse to wash off any dust or dirt.
 I used American cups to make this meal as I find it easier than getting out the scales.
 You can buy them from places like Poundland very cheaply in the UK.
 Alternatively, before I got some cups, I used to use a small tea cup for recipes.
 The slow cooker is one of the cheapest ways to cook and I was going out for the day and so I made it in that and cooked it on slow.
 Most recipes add the coconut milk near the end but I just bunged every thing in which is my favourite way of cooking.

 2 cups of dried red lentils

 4 cups of cubed sweet potato (2 medium potatoes)

 1 can of tinned tomatoes, chopped or a large cup of roasted fresh tomatoes.

 Half a red pepper (or any fridge gravel that you have that needs eating up eg carrots, green beans.
 I usually add spinach too if I have some).

 3 cloves of garlic or a heaped spoon of lazy garlic

 Make your own paste using 1 heaped dessertspoon of coconut oil (soften in the microwave if hard), 2 heaped dessert spoons of garlic powder, 1 tsp of ground cumin, 1 tsp ground coriander, 1 level dessertspoon of turmeric, 2 heaped dessertspoons of garam masala, 1 level tsp of chilli flakes)